-I care about teaching undergraduates and refining my teaching practice.
+I love teaching undergraduates and refining my teaching practice.
 At the University of Wisconsin-Madison, I have been recognized for my teaching with the Olmstead Award for Outstanding Teaching from the UW-Madison Department of Geography (2015), as a UW-Madison College of Letters and Science Teaching Fellow (2016), and with the UW-Madison Campus-Wide Innovation in Teaching Award (2016).

 *Introduction to the City with Dr. Sarah Moore (Spring and Fall 2015; Spring 2016)

 *Introduction to Human Geography with Dr. Keith Woodward (Spring and Fall 2014)